Total TimePrep: 50 min. Bake: 20 min./batch

 - Nonpareils and/or halved candied cherries

-- In a large bowl, cream butter and confectioners' sugar until light and fluffy.
+- In a large bowl, cream butter and confectioners' sugar until light and fluffy, about 5 minutes.
 Gradually add flour and cornstarch, beating until well blended.

 - With hands lightly dusted with additional cornstarch, roll dough into 1-in. balls.
 Place 1 in. apart on ungreased baking sheets.
 Press lightly with a floured fork.
 Top with nonpareils or cherry halves.